dAppServer/devops/docs/index.md

 compiling takes time, uses power, it's also wasteful when repeated for no real reason, but most solutions to this get complicated, Dockerfiles are the easy way.

-### Caching
+It's not simple, yet.

+## Cache all the things!

-Most projects get you to compile your own assets, then you have to recompile, often (in docker land or just when switching versions). using our builder, and some adjustments with settings we can do a full compile of our blockchain in just under 2 minutes, or about 15 minutes without pushing limits.
+Using our builder, with some adjustments to settings (a.k.a future features) we can do a full compile of our blockchain in just under 2 minutes, or about 15 minutes without pushing limits.

-The layers here enable us to deliver fast builds in an acceptable timeframe, instantiated from a terminal or script, on a framework that can be customised to compile literally anything with all options fully exposed and customisable.
+The layers here enable us to deliver fast builds in an acceptable timeframe, instantiated from a terminal or script, on a framework that can be customised to compile literally anything, all options customisable.

-### Security
+## Security

 When you are compiling code, you are trusting the author of the code to not do something like install a virus.

-Our builder is an 84 MB Alpine linux image, it starts an internal docker daemon and passes build commands to the internal daemon.
+Our builder is an 84 MB Alpine linux image, with an internal builder service that interacts with an internal daemon.

 Once the task is complete, we run the image and extract the build assets with a simple file copy and store the result of that in the mounted directory.

-This enables you to run builds with docker in an isolated context, it is not the way to use docker, don't copy my docker abuse, this is a build tool.
+This enables you to run builds with docker in an isolated context, it is not the way to use docker, don't copy my docker abuse, this is a build tool and temporary.

-### Compute Reuse
+## Sharing is caring

 It is wasteful to ask N+1 users to do the same task, using checksums we can prove if some code is safe to compile or use.

-If the source code is the same as the published checksum, the resulting compile checksum is the same and verified by a trusted source.
+If the source checksum and the resulting compile checksum pass validation then why redo what others have already done?

-Why redo what others have already done?
-Thousands of hours wasted, the base functionality to provide this comes as standard with Docker.
+Thousands of hours wasted, the project will expand shortly with some new features to address that issue, it's not published yet.

-# Quick Start
+## Quick Start

-## Builder Service
+### Builder Service

 The builder requires some environment variables set, for lethean projects you can just ask for the project with its docker tag